scottrlarson/profession/content/updates/update-covid-19.md

 ## In-office Consultations
 I am seeing one customer at a time, by appointment.
 Walk-in customers who show up while I am with a customer, will be asked to phone me to make an appointment.

-## Social Distancing
+## At-Location Appointments
-When I schedule an appointment to visit your home or office, or when you visit my office for a consultation to provide a service, we agree to maintain six feet distance, and I will be using disposable Vinyl Gloves in handling equipment.
+To protect our households, I will arrive wearing a mask and gloves, so please do not be alarmed.
+When an appointment is  scheduled to visit your home or office, or when you visit my office for a consultation to provide a service, we agree to maintain three-six feet distance and wear masks to protect each-other.
+In the case of a at-location appointment, at your request, I will wipe down any equipment with 70% rubbing alcohol after I have completed the service, otherwise I expect you to protect yourself by doing your own cleaning after I leave the location.